FlightGear/flightgear/utils/TerraSync/README.txt

 Requirements:

-    - rsync util installed in your path.
-    - mkdir util installed in your path.
+    - rsync util installed in your path. or	- svn util installed in your path

 NOTE!!!!
 Do not run terrasync against the default
 $FG_ROOT/data/Scenery/ directory.
 I recommend creating a separate